Why Global Governance of Disease Matters for the Emergence of a Novel Coronavirus

 This outbreak will test the WHO, but it will also underscore the importance of strong global governance of disease in the face of an infectious respiratory disease spreading around the world.
 In the immediate future, we must ensure WHO has all the tools it requires to manage this outbreak.
 Over time, we will need to investigate how to strengthen the tools for global governance and ensure that the systems we have in place are fit for purpose in an evolving world.

-Rebecca Katz is a Professor and Director of the Center for Global Health Science and Security at Georgetown University.
+Rebecca Katz is a professor and director of the Center for Global Health Science and Security at Georgetown University.

 Alexandra Phelan is a global health lawyer, examining legal and policy issues relating to emerging infectious disease outbreaks, governance, and international law.